 Connect with your audience

 Eye contact is another clincher.
 You’re attempting to connect with your audience, so look at them.
 If you’re too busy looking at notes or staring at your feet through nervousness, you’ll lose the connection straight away.
-Equally, projecting your voice so that it comes across as commanding and engaging, without being aggressive, will hold the audience’s attention.
+Equally, projecting your voice so that it comes across as commanding and engaging without being aggressive will hold the audience’s attention.
 If you’re using a PowerPoint Presentation, using a maximum of ten slides is recommended.
-Try not to focus your whole presentation around the slides.
+Try not to focus your whole presentation on the slides.
 They should be used as a guide, not a focus.

 Fake it till You Make It